 Manuka honey fights influenza virus.
-It’s efficient and has zero side-effects.
+It’s efficient and has zero side effects.

 It’s hard to find the best treatment.
-Flue virus is mutating all the time and synthetic drugs can’t keep up.
+Flu virus is mutating all the time and synthetic drugs can’t keep up.
 But a combination of natural products (even with some drugs to ease severe symptoms like fever) can be the right choice.

-On the other hand, coming back to vaccines’ efficiency, despite the fact that they are produced after improved and updated formula, they are still one step behind the current viruses.
+On the other hand, coming back to vaccines’ efficiency, despite the fact that they are produced after an improved and updated formula, they are still one step behind the current viruses.
 Because they are continually adapting and mutating, becoming superviruses with every season, exceeding the range covered by current vaccines.

-Manuka honey kills flue viruses
+Manuka honey kills flu viruses

 • The study Anti-influenza Viral Effects of Honey In Vitro: Potent High Activity of Manuka Honey conducted by Ken Watanabe from Nagasaki University, Japan, and published in 2014, evaluated the anti-influenza viral activity of honey from various sources.